4. Parsing the ID Token

 "iat" : 1727321945,

-"nonce" : "L5nmQfcetDDIeincoqvCrFyGv+nHobkv4XocNYPCXaQ="
+"nonce" : "L5nmQfcetDDIeincoqvCrFyGv+nHobkv4XocNYPCXaQ=",

 "sub" : "1c0cee38-3a8f-4f8a-83bc-7a0e4c59d6a9",

-"sub_account": {
+"sub_attributes": {

-"account_type": "SC/PR",
+"account_type": "standard",

 }